FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/testing-validation-tools.md

 # 4. Example from punx
 `punx validate SiO2onSi.ellips.nxs`
-Not possible, as only the NIAC NeXus definitoon can right now be used as reference.
+Not possible, as only the NIAC NeXus definition can right now be used as reference.
 Unclear if the `punx install` functionality is working or still developed.

 # Summary